 - Perhaps the most upsetting, being a child molester

 Again, the individual with OCD does not want to do these terrible things and is not at a greater risk than the average person for doing them.
 Nevertheless they might worry that they’ll change in some fundamental way, becoming a cold, callous, sadistic human being, even a “monster.”

-It’s important to mention that Harm OCD can also be directed toward oneself: What if I commit suicide?
+It’s important to mention that another form of Harm-related OCD can also be directed toward oneself: What if I commit suicide?
 What if I impulsively jump from a bridge?
 I don’t focus on this topic here because it’s nuanced enough that it deserves being addressed separately.

-The compulsions (or “rituals”) in Harm OCD are intended to prevent what the person is afraid of.
+The compulsions (or “rituals”) in MOCD are intended to prevent what the person is afraid of.
 They’ll generally involve trying to prevent the thoughts, trying to prevent the feared actions, and trying to make sure I’m not a bad person.